2010 in Bellator MMA: Bellator 33

-Evans defeated Cassner via Submission (Triangle) at 3:20 of round 1.

 Bellator 34

 Bellator 34 was a mixed martial arts event held by Bellator Fighting Championships.
-The event took place on Thursday, October 28, 2010 at Seminole Hard Rock Hotel & Casino in Hollywood, Florida.
+The event took place on Thursday, October 28, 2010, at Seminole Hard Rock Hotel & Casino in Hollywood, Florida.
 The card featured the final round of the Bellator 115-pound women's tournament in Bellator's third season, as well as Hector Lombard defending his middleweight title.
 The event was distributed live in prime time by FOX Sports Net and its regional sports network affiliates.